kyverno/kyverno/charts/kyverno/README.md

 # kyverno

-[Kyverno](https://kyverno.io) is a Kubernetes Native Policy Engine.
+[Kyverno](https://kyverno.io) is a Kubernetes Native Policy Management engine.
 It allows you to

 * Manage policies as Kubernetes resources.
 * Validate, mutate, and generate configurations for any resource.